skylee01244/options_pricing_model/README.md

-# options_pricing_model
+# Black-Scholes options pricing model

 A high-performance, stateless C++20 implementation of the Black-Scholes model.
 This engine calculates theoretical option premiums, first-order Greeks and second-order Greeks.
 It includes a Put-Call Parity validation suite to ensure arbitrage-free pricing logic.

 ### Key C++ Features (C++ 20)
-- std::optional<T> for Type safety to return std::nullopt if Greeks were invalid.
+- **std::optional<T>** for Type safety to return std::nullopt if Greeks were invalid.
 Don't want to return 0.0 theta that would be VERY misleading.
-- Stateless architecture is implemented via static methods to minimize memory overhead and not use object instantiation costs everytime.
+- **Stateless architecture** is implemented via static methods to minimize memory overhead and not use object instantiation costs everytime.
 - Utilises <numbers> and compile time constants.

-Assumptions:
+**Assumptions**:
 1. European Exercise
 2. Geometric Brownian Motion
 3. Frictionless Market